-- To which authority must the application be made?

-- What fee must be paid?

-- What are the key stages and timing?
+- To which authority must the application be made? - What fee must be paid? - What are the key stages and timing? - Does the patent office operate a deposit system or are applications subject to some form of scrutiny before acceptance?

 The authority